Ambibuzz/ampower_buzzit_app/README.md

 ## 📱 Use Case

-Imagine you're an organization where not every employee should have access to every module on mobile.
+Imagine you're an organization where not every employee should have access to every doctype on mobile.
 With this app:

 - Salespeople can view only Sales Orders and Invoices.
 - Accountants can access ledgers and balance sheets.